Featured Reviews Sample Library Reviews

 Instead of sampling Marcato and Staccato techniques, Spitfire Audio preferred to opt for so-called Short 0’5 and Short 1’0 articulations that vary in length.
 The number refers to the length of the recorded sample.
 These two articulations were captured in p/m/f, and their attack is controllable with a Tightness slider.
 We would have preferred to see proper staccato and marcato articulations though, as we feel the end result sounds more like a compromise between the two, even with the Tightness slider set fully to one side.

-Finally, the free Spitfire Masse contains pre-orchestrated and pre-mixed sections, that allow for great ease of use and maximum impact.
+Similarly, the library previously called Spitfire Masse is now labeled “Curated Ensembles” and became part of the Symphony Orchestra package.
+It contains pre-orchestrated and pre-mixed sections, that allow for great ease of use and maximum impact.
 The available patches cover the strings, brass, and woodwind sections as well as all sections playing together as Tutti.
 They are programmed using several dynamics and vibrato intensities.
-Among those patches, some of our favorite ones include the Cool Strings, the Ligeti Strings, the Woodwind Chorus Long, and Orchestrator Longs, with an honorable mention to the Brass Beast Shorts.
+Among those patches, some of our favorite ones are the Cool Strings, the Ligeti Strings, the Woodwind Chorus Long, and Orchestrator Longs, with an honorable mention to the Brass Beast Shorts.
+Overall, these curated ensembles are a really useful tool to quickly sketch ideas with convincing, cinematic colors, or as an additional layer to give the main three libraries even more gravitas.

 MICROPHONE MIXES

-In order to review these different signals in detail, we transcribed a part of the main title of The Queen’s Gambit, composed by Carlos Rafael Rivera.
+To review these different signals in detail, we transcribed a part of the main title of The Queen’s Gambit, composed by Carlos Rafael Rivera.
 All the examples below were created using out-of-the-box patches that feature just one microphone signal at a time.
 No panning and no additional reverb were applied, just a limiter was added to the mix bus for some quick gain staging.

 CLOSE MIC